ckosmic/g64/README.md

 A Garry's Mod addon that uses [libsm64](https://github.com/libsm64/libsm64/) to put a playable Mario in the game.

 ## Installation
 - Download G64 from the workshop.
-It is this the same addon as this repo, just on the workshop for ease of use.
+Alternatively, clone this repo in your `GarrysMod\garrysmod\addons` folder.
-- Download the latest release from the [releases page](https://github.com/ckosmic/g64/releases/latest).
-This contains the G64 binary module and libsm64.
+- Download the G64 binary module and libsm64 release from the [releases page](https://github.com/ckosmic/g64/releases/latest).
 - Obtain a copy of the US version of the Super Mario 64 ROM in `.z64` format.
 No, I will not tell you how or where to get this, nor will I send it to you.
 - Now that you have every file you need, extract the release you downloaded from here into your GarrysMod folder: `steamapps\common\GarrysMod`.
 - To check if you did this correctly, check that both `GarrysMod\bin\win64\sm64.dll` and `GarrysMod\garrysmod\lua\bin\gmcl_g64_win64.dll` exist.